mozman/ezdxf/docs/source/howto/document.rst

 handles are links between DXF entities, this simplifies the navigation between the DXF entities.

-.. versionchanged:: 0.16

-    The `dxfpp` command was replaced by a sub-command of the `ezdxf` launcher.

 .. code-block:: none

     usage: ezdxf pp [-h] [-o] [-r] [-x] [-l] FILE [FILE ...]